elysiumdelivery/altare-tcg/README.md

 `npm install`

+Make a local branch (you cannot push changes directly to `main`). `<your-branch-name>` can be any name you want.

+`git checkout -b <your-branch-name> origin/main`

 To view the app locally, open `index.html` in your browser, and refresh each time you make a code change.
+Happy coding!
 ## Non-coder
 You can use the Github UI for simple text changes/ typo fixes:
 ![image](https://user-images.githubusercontent.com/47371080/201824933-0ae51ae2-bfbe-42fe-8a2b-c04b89665e1e.png)